bigorenski/AbsolutePitchTrainer/README.md

 ## Audio

-The project uses high-quality acoustic piano samples from the
+The project uses high-quality acoustic piano samples (then converted to mp3) from the
 **University of Iowa Electronic Music Studios (MIS Piano)**:
 https://theremin.music.uiowa.edu/MISpiano.html

-All required samples are already included in the repository under:
+All required samples are already included in the repository under: ./pianoSounds

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).